 Paternity suits filed by both mothers and fathers are most often filed to establish time sharing or visitation and to have the father legally named as the child's father.
 We begin the process by filing a Petition for Paternity with the court.
 If paternity is disputed, then DNA is requested.
 If the test establishes paternity, then a parenting plan and child support can be established.

 If you are a father who seeks to have paternity established, and want more time with your child, but the mother is standing in the way, you need an advocate to fight for you.
-There are situations where the mother plays the unjustifiable role of "gatekeeper," preventing the children from enjoying a meaningful relationship with their father.
+There are situations where the mother plays the unjustifiable role of "gatekeeper," preventing the children from enjoying a meaningful relationship with their father, because his rights are not established.
 Or worse, she engages in "parental alienation," which causes significant harm to the relationship between the children and their father.
 In these cases, a mother's actions are driven by her own pain or anger from the relationship rather than any motivation concerning the best interests of the children.

 If you are facing a divorce, child custody case, parenting plan evaluation, or custody modification in Lakeland or anywhere in Polk County, please contact us online or call us at (863) 825-5309 for a consultation with Lakeland Family Law Attorney Heather Bryan regarding your rights.